 Keratosis pilaris is a very common skin condition that causes rough patches and tiny, light-colored bumps on the upper arms, cheeks, buttocks, and thighs or even on the face.
 Of course, these small bumps that show up on the skin of 50% - 80% of our adult population are not harmful in any meaningful way.
-They don’t hurt.
-They don’t itch but choosing a good keratosis pilaris body wash or soap can help improve the appearance.
+They don’t hurt and they don’t itch but choosing a good keratosis pilaris body wash or soap can help improve the appearance.

 But they are not the prettiest sight on Earth, either.
 And, what’s even worse, they can’t be completely cured.
 Keratosis pilaris simply recedes whenever it feels like it.